Sikh temple gunman was ex-soldier linked to racist group

 "The music is a sad commentary on our sick society and the problems that prevent true progress," the band's profile says.

-Band T-shirts advertized on the page include one with the Roman numeral 14 -- a number the SPLC said was a reference to the 14-word white supremacist slogan "We must secure the existence of our people and a future for white children."

-A YouTube video posted in 2009 of a song by Definite Hate, which appears to have been another Page band, shows a scroll of the lyrics that includes: "Wake Up, White man, For Your Race, And your land," and "Wake Up People Or Your Gonna Die!"
+Page tried to buy goods from the National Alliance, a neo-Nazi group, in 2000, said Heidi Beirich, director of the intelligence project at the SPLC.

+The SPLC describes the National Alliance on its website as "perhaps the most dangerous and best organized neo-Nazi formation in America."

-The SPLC pointed to a 2010 interview with white supremacist website Label 56 in which Page said he had played in various bands since 2000, when he left his native Colorado on a motorcycle.
+The SPLC drew attention to a 2010 interview with the white supremacist website Label 56 in which Page said he had played in various bands since 2000, when he left his native Colorado on a motorcycle.

+Page said of his lyrics: "The topics vary from sociological issues, religion, and how the value of human life has been degraded by being submissive to tyranny and hypocrisy that we are subjugated to."

-Two years earlier, in 1998, Page had been discharged from the Army for "patterns of misconduct," according to military sources.
-He had served for six years but was never posted overseas.
+U.S. military sources said Page had been discharged from the Army in 1998 for "patterns of misconduct."

+Page had served in the military for six years but was never posted overseas.
 He was a psychological operations specialist and missile repairman who was last stationed at Fort Bragg, North Carolina, the sources said.

 In June 1998 he was disciplined for being drunk on duty and had his rank reduced to specialist from sergeant.
 He was not eligible to re-enlist.